 To eliminate heavy handed collections or to offer extended credit terms and win new business, you can install a third party credit line.
 The credit line will tap into money owed from unpaid invoices, allowing you to draw funds as needed and extend credit terms as required.

-Waddle provides wholesalers with fully customisable funding options , allowing them to dynamically build credit lines from customers they want to access funds from.
+Waddle provides wholesalers with fully customisable funding options allowing them to dynamically build credit lines from customers.

 This way, businesses can tackle larger accounts and win profitable supply contracts knowing they can draw funds the moment stock leaves the warehouse.